-Free and confidential personal counseling is available to students wishing to address a variety of issues.
+Free and confidential personal counseling, both in-person and telehealth, is available to students wishing to address a variety of issues.
 Whether you are in distress or struggling, seeking to gain a deeper understanding of yourself and your relationships, or working to prevent current concerns from developing into more serious problems, CPS has many options available to assist you during your time at MSU.
 There are options for individual counseling, group counseling, couples counseling, consultation, as well as seminars and training on special topics.
 CPS does not prescribe medication, though students can consult about medications at UHP Medical Services.
-CPS and its affiliated training program are accredited by the International Association of Counseling Services and the American Psychological Association.
+CPS and its affiliated training program are accredited by the International Accreditation of Counseling Services and the American Psychological Association.

 Scope of Clinical Practice Statement